 “We will still be doing medical screenings with our fire fighters to make sure everyone is alright,” Mr Russell said.

 “We’ll keep doing that.”

-Although all re-tested protective clothing and equipment had so far returned a negative result, one swab from the Traralgon fire station drying room showed a low reading.
+All re-tested protective clothing and equipment returned with a negative result, although one swab from the Traralgon fire station drying room has shown a low reading.

-Mr Russell said the hygienist conducted further testing of that room to reassure the team all material and equipment was safe.
+Mr Russell said further testing of that room would be completed to reassure the team everything was safe.